zenml-io/zenml/docs/book/getting-started/system-architectures.md

 resources are stored in the customer secret store.
-This allows users to use [service connectors](../how-to/auth-management/service-connectors-guide.md) and the [secrets API](../how-to/interact-with-secrets.md) to authenticate ZenML pipelines and the ZenML Pro to 3rd party services and infrastructure while ensuring that credentials are always stored on the customer side.
+This allows users to use [service connectors](../how-to/auth-management/service-connectors-guide.md) and the [secrets API](../how-to/interact-with-secrets.md) to authenticate ZenML pipelines and the ZenML Pro to third-party services and infrastructure while ensuring that credentials are always stored on the customer side.
 {% endhint %}